craftercms/docs/source/by-role/common/project-tools/publishing-and-status.rst

 For example, using the Website Editorial blueprint, to publish all the changes made in the sandbox repo, simply select ``Publish everything`` and then fill in the ``Package Title`` and ``Submission Comment`` and choose the ``Publishing Target``.
-Remember to click on the checkbox that you understand that the entire site will be published.
+Remember to check the box confirming that you understand the entire site will be published.
 Finally click on the ``Publish`` button.